 Recovery

-Injured tendons need to be given a low impact recovery period (Sometimes as long as several months....it's a slow process).
-This means: be gentle with your hands all day every day until you are out of the acute stage and can manage gentle strengthening exercises
+Injured tendons need to be given a low impact recovery period (sometimes as long as several months...it's a slow process).
+This means: be gentle with your hands all day every day until you are out of the acute stage and can manage gentle strengthening exercises.
+Strengthening also promotes healing and mobility.

 Stretching is part one of your hand care program.
 This, together with hot/cold baths actively promotes healing.

 Part two, and equally important, is to strengthen your shoulders, arms, wrists and hands, after you are out of the acute injury stage.
 You can perform strengthening exercises which address the trauma without deepening the injuries.
 Avoid applying machismo to your strengthening exercises, you'll only deepen the injury.
-It's difficult to get good advice about which exercises can help your specific weaknesses.
+It's the domain of the sports therapist to offer good advice about which exercises can help your specific weaknesses.
 One set is illustrated below.
 Start with light weights and lift every other day, gently.
 Free weights are better because you have greater control over micro-movements and the danger of over-use.

 The series of exercises illustrated below is a gentle day-to-day program that can significantly ease and help heal the trauma arising in the hands of injured musicians.
 The exercises are designed to be used at any time of day, and can become part of your daily musical practice.